ZD0341/Web-API-challenge/README.md

-# Web-API-challenge
+# Code Quiz

   ## Description
-  This is an e-commerce application developed using Node.js, Express, and Sequelize.
-The application allows users to manage products, categories, and tags, enabling an end-to-end e-commerce experience.
+  This is a simple coding quiz web application designed to test your knowledge on various programming topics.
+The quiz provides multiple-choice questions and a countdown timer for each question.

   ## Table of Contents
   - [Installation](#installation)